MikeMutter/MyScripts/README.md

 # MyScripts and a few .txt files
 Some Bash Scripts that I created or found that were useful. - I will add as I go and learn -

-After downloading run commands:
+After downloading run commands as sudo:
 *********************************
-chmod +x ./Maven_Debian_setup.sh
+chmod +x NewDebianMaven.sh
 *********************************
-  ./Maven_Debian_setup.sh
+  ./NewDebianMaven.sh
 *********************************
-***This has not yet been tested for syntax errors.
-Until it has this message will remain here.***
+***Use at your own risk***
-Maven_Debian_setup.sh - Designed to be ran after installing Debian 'Buster' for the first time.
+NewDebianMaven.sh - Designed to be ran after installing Debian 'Buster' for the first time.
 Script is catogorized so it can be modified as needed to fit individual needs easier.
 Still a work in progress as I add more and clean it up.
 Adding and updating more programs and dependencies to complete the setup.

 ******Warning***********************************************************************************
 This script does autoclean and is only intended for after a fresh installation of Debian buster.